geobretagne/mreport/docs/INSTALL.md

 ``pip install -r requirements.txt``

-*To install requirements, you need to be disconnected from any proxy*
+*To install wheel and requirements, you need to be disconnected from any proxy*

 ### Configure application